 For students aged 14-18, a group of 25 young representatives from the Greater Accra, Eastern, Ashanti regions are chosen from the numerous applicants to become Youth Ambassadors as part of the Youth Steering Group (YSG) initiative of the GSTEP programme.
 The aim of the initiative is to help the participants connect, inspire and promote the benefits of (STEM) to the wider youth population while supporting them to use the skills acquired to achieve social impact and increase engagement and inclusion in Ghana’s STEM education sector.

-The ambassadors would be taken through a series of masterclasses, mentorship programs, and student hacks which will equip them with a range of social and employable skills.
+The ambassadors are taken through a series of masterclasses, mentorship programs, and student hacks which will equip them with a range of social and employable skills

 Teachers

-The focus is on the public sector to equip 500 teachers with tools and skills on harnessing technology for social good and tackling real-world problems relevant to young people.
-Selected teachers will also see their students and assist them to come up with groundbreaking community products and services that could win their school substantial cash and other prizes.
+Through the programme over 500 teachers are being equipped with practical STEM knowledge, tools and skills on harnessing technology for social good and tackling real-world problems relevant to young people.
+Selected teachers see their students and assist them to come up with groundbreaking community products and services that could win their school substantial cash and other prizes.

 To learn more about the Ghana Science and Tech Explorer Prize and the challenge, visit the website – www.gstep.org.gh